 How Often Do Pothos Plants Typically Need Watering?

-As we said earlier, it’s best to take the contributing environmental factors into account to determine the amount and frequency of water your Pothos needs instead of following a watering schedule.
+As mentioned, it’s best to consider the contributing environmental factors to determine the amount and frequency of water your Pothos needs instead of following a watering schedule:

 - Lighting conditions: Exposing the plant to brighter, direct sunlight will allow the soil to dry out rapidly; in turn, the Pothos will need more frequent watering.
 In comparison, low-lit areas tend to result in the plant needing a drink less frequently.